open-energy-transition/form-energy-storage/_sources/01-installation.md

 (This is a copy of PyPSA-Eur installation with minor changes)

-The subsequently described installation steps are demonstrated as shell commands, where the path before the `%` sign denotes the  directory in which the commands following the `%` should be entered.

 ## Clone the Repository

 First of all, clone the [Form Energy Storage PyPSA-Eur repository](https://github.com/open-energy-transition/form-energy-storage) using the version control system `git` in the command line.